The Future of Solar Renewables in the UK

 Glad you asked!
 Each cell is a silicon- sunlight- sandwich.
 The bread is made of two layers of silicon that flank the top and bottom of the cell.
+One layer of silicon is doped with negatively charged phosphorus, and the other with positively charged Boron (1).
 (1).
+The opposing magnetic charges create a magnetic field.
 The filling is the sunlight photons that hit the middle of the cell.
-The top slice of silicon is doped with negatively charged phosphorus, and the bottom slice is doped with positively charged Boron (1).
-The opposing magnetic charges create a magnetic field.
 Thus, when a photon of light hits the middle of the cell, its electrons are ejected to the side of the cell where a metal conductor catches them and sends them through a wire(1).
 At this point, the electrons are flowing just like normal electricity(1).

 Simple enough right?
 Well because of this self-sufficient electricity generating technology, more than 80% of UK citizens support solar power making it the most popular energy source for the country.
 Just 7 years ago solar power was nearly non-existent in the UK.
 However, today The UK is the world’s 6th largest producer of solar energy.
 In fact, about 3.8% of its total energy comes from photovoltaics.
 This means that the UK is producing around 12.1 GW of solar power a year, enough energy to power 3.8 million homes!
 Woo get hype.